What is an advisory board, and what do they do?

 Voting Rights

 In contrast, advisory board members do not possess voting rights.
-While they are valuable sources of advice and expertise, their role is purely advisory.
+While they are valuable sources of advice and expertise, their role is purely advisory in nature.
 Unlike the board of directors, the CEO or executive team is not obligated to follow their recommendations or act upon their advice.

 This distinction in voting rights is fundamental to understanding the different roles and responsibilities of these two types of boards.
 The board of directors holds the power to steer the organization’s direction and make significant decisions, while the advisory board provides non-binding recommendations and counsel to the leadership team.